Municipal Guide Florida City of Miami · Miami-Dade County

 Simplify City of Miami permitting with Alliance Permitting

 The City of Miami's HVHZ requirements, NOA product approvals, contractor registration, and multi-department review make it one of Florida's most demanding municipal jurisdictions.
-Alliance Permitting is a permit expediter for the City of Miami — our permit expediting services pair AI-driven document review with experts who know iBuild and ePlan, so your Miami submissions go in clean and move faster.
+Alliance Permitting is a permit expediter for the City of Miami — our permit expediting services in Florida pair AI-driven document review with experts who know iBuild and ePlan, so your Miami submissions go in clean and move faster.

 250K+Permits approved